AJYI/FabflixProject/README.md

 Within Genre search: There was no search based on substring

 Within Advanced Search: All of the queries withing search is "%string%.
 This is because when users search for movies, they might forget some keywords.
 For example, if someone searched Batman, and were expecting the results of "The Batman", then there would be not results for that.
 Same applies for the movie star and movie director.

+### Project 4 conditions:

+For project 4, we decided to make a java file to make and create a full text search table.
+To run it, use the command: mvn exec:java -Dexec.cleanupDaemonThreads=false -Dexec.mainClass="FullTextSearch".
+To run the android file, we zipped it up withing .\cs122b-spring21-team-22\Android.
+So to run it, you must unzip it and have the server running in the background.